Tempest-Developers/Ciel-Gate/README.md

 # Ciel-Gate

 ## Gate Guild Only
-> Works same as Ceil
+> Works same as Ceil but for gates